| << Prev | - Up - | Next >> |

 Variant Assignments.

 Another concept we need is that of a variant of an assignment of values to variables.
-So, let be an assignment of values to variables in some model, and let
+So, let

 be a variable.
 If